cxrberus/cxrberus/README.md

 Buggy .
-Deri are my names gang . pick whatever sobs . 𖤍 i have discord so just ask . please don't annoy me for it
+Deri .
+Asher  are my names gang . pick whatever sobs . 𖤍 i have discord so just ask . please don't annoy me for it

 ☽ ₊☸.ೃ ﹏𓊝﹏ ࿔° 𓄼 *. ☾